 - Built-In Assessments Quizzes and practice exams allow students to test their knowledge and parents to monitor mastery.

 - Get Extra Support: Ask our expert macroeconomics instructors any question about banking, inflation or other AP macroeconomics topics.
 They're here to help!

 How It Works:

-- Use the video lessons as your primary AP macroeconomics homeschool curriculum or as supplemental material.
+- Use the video lessons as your primary AP Macroeconomics exam preparation resource in your homeschool curriculum or as supplemental material.

 - Complete each unit at your own pace.

 - Watch lessons, reviewing or pausing as often as you need.